etale-cohomology/miawm/readme.md

 A good window manager is an invisible window manager.
 A window manager must get out of the way as much as possible.

-The result of this is that window manager are naturally very simple applications, and require very little code.
+It follows that window managers are naturally very simple applications, and require very little code.
-The logic for a window manager is very linear and the responsibilities few, and so its code must be very linear (and small) as well.
+The logic for a window manager is very shallow and the responsibilities few, and so its code must be very shallow (and small) as well.

 ![miawm img00](img00.png)
 ![miawm img01](img01.png)